 - Scone There are no established community growing areas in Scone; 7 individuals registered with the Community Council, showing interest in a potential project; Perth Community Farm is also interested to expand in this area.
 Finding suitable available ground has been the limiting factor to date. - Alyth Alyth Climate Café suggested that there is local demand for an additional growing area to provide alternative to the existing allotment site which is oversubscribed - Coupar Angus Opportunity to consolidate current efforts on a larger site and potentially manage it as a community farm - Rural Perthshire Several residents showed interest in the strategy from rural areas where there are no existing growing opportunities.
-While it may not be feasible to form an allotment in some of these places, alternatives could be explored that allow for community growing.
+While it may not be feasible to form an allotment in some of these places, alternatives could be explored that allow for community growing. - Kinloch Rannoch potential Food Share Network pilot in this area

 This list is not exhaustive, we are keen to hear from other community groups who are interested in starting a new growing project.
-Respond to the consultation and tell us about your aspirations!
+Please respond to the consultation and tell us about your aspirations!